-- There's an increased likelihood that your dog will develop urinary tract infections (UTI) and if they're left untreated these can lead to urinary stones.
-This is because bacteria accumulates in your dog's urine.
-The most common sign your dog is suffering from a UTI is their inability to urinate or only passing a small amount of urine at a time while at other times your dog may need to pee more often.
-Other symptoms include bloody or cloudy urine; a fever; the loss of bladder control; straining and/or crying out in pain when trying to urinate; soiling in inappropriate places; constantly licking their urinary opening; a strong odor to their urine; lethargy; vomiting; appetite changes; weight loss; severe back pain; and drinking more water.
+- There's an increased likelihood that your dog will develop urinary tract infections (UTI), and if left untreated infections can lead to urinary stones.
+This is the result of bacteria accumulating in your dog's urine.
+The most common sign your dog is suffering from a UTI is their inability to urinate or only passing a small amount of urine at a time.
+Alterntively, they may pee more frequently than usual.
+Other symptoms include bloody or cloudy urine, a fever, the loss of bladder control, straining and/or crying out in pain when trying to urinate, soiling in inappropriate places, constantly licking their urinary opening, a strong odor to their urine, lethargy, vomiting, appetite changes, weight loss, severe back pain, and drinking more water.
 Fortunately, UTIs in dogs are easily treated with antibiotics like Cephalexin or Clavamox, which destroy and inhibit bacteria's growth.

-- Some veterinarians also say that making your dog hold their predisposes him to certain types of urinary cancer because carcinogens stay in the urine and cells remain in their urinary tract too.
-The most common sign of this is recurring UTIs and is deadly in as little as 10 months.
+- Some veterinarians also say that making your dog hold their urine predisposes them to certain types of urinary cancer because carcinogens stay in the urine and cells remain in their urinary tract as well.
+The most common sign of this is recurring UTIs and can become deadly in as little as 10 months.

-- Sometimes a surgery, known as a colposuspension if female dogs and cystourethropexy in male dogs, is necessary to reposition the bladder's neck so pressure is no longer placed on the bladder an urethra.
-This cures about 50% of dogs while really helping another 75% of dogs.
+- Sometimes a surgery, known as a colposuspension (for female dogs) and cystourethropexy (for male dogs), is necessary to reposition the bladder's neck so that pressure is no longer placed on the bladder an urethra.
+This cures about 50% of dogs while improving bladder function for another 75% of dogs.

 Source: Khakimullin Aleksandr/Shutterstock

 Dogs are “man's best friend.”
-We don't want them to develop any of these problems, but with the long hours we spend at work and busy lives we live outside of the office, our time is quite limited.
+We don't want them to develop any of these problems, but with the long hours we spend at work and busy lives we live outside of the office, our time an attention can be limited.
 What can we do about this?
-After all, there should be a better alternative than costly medical care.
+After all, there must be a better alternative than costly medical care and painful infections.